Joe-Phillips/SAR-Altimetry-Plotter/README.md

 ## :toolbox: How it Works

-To generate a plot, simply run the file from the command line with the following arguments:
+To generate a plot, simply run **SAR_Altimetry_Plotter.py** from the command line with the following arguments:

 - **SAT** (string): *The satellite (S3 or CS2).*
 - **RANGE** (tuple): *A tuple containing the range of records to plot (start_record, end_record).*